saidM/tvdb.js/README.md

 ## Retrieve a show episodes

-The query above returns the show as well as all the episodes:
+This query returns the show as well as all the episodes:

 ```javascript
 tv.find('The Big Bang Theory')